A perspective we need in the Senate

 A commitment to the issues that matter

 After Donald Trump issued a dangerous, unconstitutional executive order on immigration during the first weeks of his presidency, Mazie was one of the strongest voices speaking out to hold his administration accountable, invoking the internment of thousands of Japanese Americans during the Second World War and forcefully declaring her commitment to never “stand by as President Trump repeats the discrimination and hysteria directed at minorities and immigrants throughout our history.”
 In the Senate, Mazie has fought for the issues that matter time and time again, from calling on the Department of Homeland Security to protect unaccompanied children detained at the U.S. border to defending our right to make our own reproductive health care decisions to strongly supporting legislation to protect the environment and increase investment in renewable energy.
 There is no question that we need her values, perseverance, and perspective in the Senate now more than ever before.

 A voice for families working hard for a shot at the American dream

 When Mazie was first elected to the Senate, she pledged to be “a voice for veterans, women, seniors, teachers, and young people who just want a chance at the American dream,” and she has kept that promise.
-Mazie needs our support, and needs it early on to build a strong campaign, ensure her message is heard, and to continue her fight for hardworking families in the Senate.
+We are proud to support Mazie every step of the way as she continues her fight for hardworking families in the Senate.